Historic Tours & Sites

 An honor guard of VMI cadets carried the body of famed 19th-century oceanographer and mapmaker Matthew Fontaine Maury through Goshen Pass after his death.
 Nicknamed The Pathfinder of the Seas, the VMI professor had asked that his remains travel through the gorge in the spring, when the rhododendrons were in bloom, on the way to burial in Richmond.
 Today, a memorial commemorates his love for the beautiful pass, which unfurls just beyond the marker.

 Historic markers describe key battle sites along the Civil War Trail, which ribbons through Virginia and neighboring states.
-Trail sites in Lexington include the visitor center, the Stonewall Jackson House, Lee Chapel, the VMI Museum, Jordan's Point, and Jackson's grave site.
+Trail sites in Lexington include the visitor center, the Stonewall Jackson House, University Chapel at W&L, the VMI Museum, Jordan's Point, and Jackson's grave site.
 Beyond the city, you'll find trail sites in Brownsburg and Natural Bridge.

 A marker at Old Courthouse Square, part of the Lewis & Clark National Historic Trail, commemorates the return of Lewis & Clark from their western explorations.
 Clark stopped in Lexington on his way to Monticello in 1809.
 As you explore downtown, look down for the Righteous & Rascals of Rockbridge County sidewalk pavers.
 These flat engraved stones share details about Lexington's most interesting visitors and residents.